rs139658279

 Variant summary

 The NM_024685.4(BBS10):c.765G>A(p.Met255Ile) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.00115 in 1,611,964 control chromosomes in the GnomAD database, including 2 homozygotes.
 In-silico tool predicts a benign outcome for this variant.
-15/21 in silico tools predict a benign outcome for this variant.
+15/22 in silico tools predict a benign outcome for this variant.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. M255V) has been classified as Uncertain significance.

 Frequency